 Whether you are designing a small garden, a medium sized garden or a large garden, the Australian Grass tree or Xanthorrhoea is a great choice.
 For a small garden, it is a great focal point with its dark charcoal coloured truck its green leaves and its beige cream coloured flowers.
+The impact can be even greater when lite with some well designed garden lighting.
 For small gardens slow growing plants like these are ideal.
 With a growth rate of around 25mm per year, it is will take a long time to outgrow any garden.
 In larger gardens, the irregular shaped trunk and profuse leaves can be used to soften any sharpe edges in your design.
 It is estimated that the Xanthorrhoea will live to around 400 years.
 It is also a great pot plant, but should be repotted at least every 50 years or so.
 To create an interesting contrast, consider planting some orange, red or pink Anigozanthos ‘Bush Pearl’ kangaroo paws nearby.
 Kangaroo paws also thrive in similar growing conditions.

 Every year of its growth, the Xanthorrhoea species produces a ring of leaves around the trunk.
 At the base of the leaves are resin secreting glands.
 It is this resin that gives the plant its name.
 The name Xanthorrhoea comes from the ancient Greek – Xanthos meaning yellow and rhoia meaning flowing.
 This resin binds the leaf bases together in a bundle.
 The glued bundle of leaves forms an effective insulator that restricts air circulation and combustion of the trunk.
 The resin was used as a glue by the original inhabitants of Australia for making tools and spears.
 Even if the trunk is destroyed by fire, plants can regenerate from root or stem buds.

 Types of Xanthorrhoea